Shettima, Obi, Lumumba, Others to Provide Perspectives on How Nigeria Can Lead Africa

 “Nigeria, the 4th largest economy in Africa, stands at a decisive crossroad.
 Despite its human and natural endowments, the nation continues to grapple with rising poverty levels, weak institutions, and uneven economic opportunities.

-“’Breaking the Cycle’ therefore challenges policymakers, private sector actors, and citizens alike to re-imagine Nigeria’s role in leading Africa’s march towards shared wealth and sustainable growth,” she said.
+“Breaking the Cycle” therefore challenges policymakers, private sector actors, and citizens alike to re-imagine Nigeria’s role in leading Africa’s march toward shared wealth and sustainable growth,” she said.

 These are: Economic Transformation – From consumption to production, agriculture, and sustainable financing models as well as Governance & Institutions – Building integrity, continuity, and accountability in public leadership.